KCVJ

 KCVJ (100.3 FM) is a radio station licensed to Osceola, Missouri, United States.
-The station is an affiliate of Spirit FM, broadcasting a Christian Contemporary Music format with a few Christian talk and teaching programs, and is currently owned by Lake Area Educational Broadcasting Foundation.
+The station is an affiliate of Spirit FM, broadcasting a Christian Adult Contemporary format with a few Christian talk and teaching programs, and is currently owned by the University of Northwestern – St. Paul.

 History

-The station was assigned the call letters KBUG on May 2, 1990.
+The station was assigned the call sign KBUG on May 2, 1990.
 On April 29, 1999, the station changed its call sign to the current KCVJ.